MadeleineKRoberts/madeleinekroberts/README.md

 ## Hi there 👋

 Hi, I'm Madeleine Roberts!
-I'm a data analyst and software engineer with a passion for using data and techology to solve complex problems.
-By day, I work as a football data analyst for the Green Bay Packers, leveraging data to drive performance insights.
-Outside of work, I apply my analytical skills to my own athletic pursuits—aiming to run a sub-3:20 marathon in 2025—and contribute to my community through data consulting for local political campaigns.
-I also enjoy sharing the tools and techniques I develop along the way to empower others.

-I believe that data and technology have the power to change the world, making it a better, happier, and healthier place, and I strive to help make that a reality.
+I’m a data analyst and software engineer dedicated to harnessing data and technology for social good.
+My mission is to drive positive change and create a more equitable world through ethical and impactful data solutions.

 ## Current Projects:
 - **[NYC Jobs(Sorted!)
 (2025)](https://github.com/MadeleineKRoberts/nyc_gov_jobs_sorted)**: Frustrated by the inablity to sort the City of New York Job Board by posting date, I decided to used their API to create a version that could.
 While the application currently meets my use cases (ablity to search by job title and sort by the jobs that were most recently updated), I hope to continue to tweak the app for more efficient and advanced sorting and searching, as well as potentially host a more polished, accessible verison to help other people in their job hunt.